top of page

 Alarming Rise in Cyber Threats Creates Booming Opportunity for Cybersecurity Career in Malaysia

 The digital landscape in Malaysia is flourishing, but with this growth comes a chilling reality: cyber threats are escalating at an alarming rate.
-A recent article in The Star (August 27, 2024) emphasizes the need for "reinforcing cybersecurity" as Malaysia grapples with an increasingly complex threat environment.
+A recent article in The Star (August 27, 2024) emphasizes the need for reinforcing cybersecurity as Malaysia grapples with an increasingly complex threat environment.

 According to IDC, phishing scams emerge as the main concern, as 54% of businesses rank them as their top threat.
 Ransom incidents in Malaysia have increased by 50% compared to 2023.
 Most companies are vulnerable to these attacks due to the lack of focus on the cybersecurity side.
 62% of the businesses in Malaysia do not allocate proper resources for their security teams